Incremental Data-Driven Policy Synthesis via Game Abstractions: Supplementary Material for Sec. 6

 We already know that all the dead-end nodes in $\subgr$ are in $Y^{m+1}$.
-Since $X$ is a greatest fixpoint variable, that starts at $X^0 = V$ and saturates at $X^\infty = Y^{m+1}$, all we need to show is that non-dead-end nodes in $\subgr$ do not get lost during the (shrinking) iterations of the fixpoint variable $X$.
+Since $X$ is a greatest fixpoint variable, it starts from $X^0 = V$ and saturates at $X^\infty = Y^{m+1}$.
+It suffices to show that all non-dead-end nodes in $\subgr$ are preserved during the iterations of the fixpoint variable $X$.